Anne Marie Waters: Political views

 Waters has been criticised for her association with far-right politicians and organisations and has praised Geert Wilders and Marine Le Pen.
 HuffPost has pointed to her membership of the senior management of the anti-Islam group Pegida UK alongside Tommy Robinson, former leader of the English Defence League and Paul Weston, at the time leader of the ultranationalist Liberty GB.
 She has been described by Hope not Hate as "heavily involved in the counter-jihad scene".

 In an ITV documentary broadcast in November 2017, called "Undercover: Inside Britain's New Far Right", Waters advocated the reduction of Muslim birthrates, stopping Muslim immigration and accusing the EU of conspiring to turn Europe into an Islamic state.
 She later told ITV she opposed "racism, antisemitism, misogyny and the oppression usually associated with the far right".
 The documentary also revealed that a UKIP member who regularly attended Waters’ events was also a member of the white-nationalist group Generation Identity.
 Waters has since said that he was not a close associate and would not be welcome at future events.
 However, in 2019, she spoke at a Generation Identity conference, and claimed in her speech that mass immigration was being used to remove political power from white people.
 The speech was billed by its supporters as the "first great replacement speech by a UK politician".

-Waters says she has been an LGBT activist since her days at university, and she considers herself to be a feminist.
+Waters says she has been a gay rights activist since her days at university, and she considers herself to be a feminist.
 Waters is also an agnostic, and between November 2011 and June 2014 she was listed as a director of the National Secular Society.
 She had left the NSS by 2017.

-She is the author of Beyond Terror: Islam's Slow Erosion of Western Democracy (2018).
+She is the author of Beyond Terror: Islam's Slow Erosion of Western Democracy (2018) and In Defense of Democracy (2024).